-Request for Quotation
+Expression Of Interest

 Constellations of the South Sculptures

-Request for Quotation (RFQ) for the 'Constellations of the South' sculpture project
+Expression Of Interest (EOI) for the 'Constellations of the South' sculpture project

-Project title: Constellations of the South sculpture project
+Project title: Expression of Interest (EIO) for the 'Constellations of the South' sculpture project

 Location: The Glen, Uralla, NSW

-Budget estimate: Approx. \$260,000

-\$40,000 per sculpture at Constellation of the South (6x)

-\$5,000 per sculpture along pathways (5x)

-Closing date: 5PM (AEST), Monday 26-09-2022
+Closing date: 5PM (AEST), Monday 04-04-2022

-Submit RFQs to: council@uralla.nsw.gov.au
+Submit EOIs to: council@uralla.nsw.gov.au

 Contents

 1.0 Introduction 3

-2.0 The Glen upgrade overview 4
+2.0 The Glen upgrade overview 3

-2.1 Constellation of the South art project 5
+2.1 Constellation of the South art project 4

-Background 5
+Background 4

 Next steps 7

 2.2 The two existing sculptures 7

 The Constellation of Carina - Carl Merten 7

 The Constellation of the Southern Cross - Joan Relke 8

-3.0 Constellations of the South Art Brief 10
+3.0 Art Brief 10

 3.1 Process and timeline 10

-3.2 Materials 13
+3.3 Materials 13

-3.3 Contracts 13
+3.4 Contracts 13

-3.4 Attachments 13
+4.0 Attachments 13

-4 Art Trail Brief 14

-3.2 Materials 17

-3.3 Contracts 17

 1.0 Introduction

-Uralla Shire Council is calling for quotations from sculptors and artists to develop one or more of the sculptures as part of the 'Constellations of the South' project at The Glen in Uralla.
-This project forms part of a broader park upgrade at the Glen and is funded by a grant from the NSW Government's Public Spaces Legacy Program.
+Uralla Shire Council is calling for Expressions of Interest (EOI) from sculptors and artists to develop one of the six sculptures as part of the 'Constellations of the South' project at The Glen in Uralla.
+This project is one part of a broader park upgrade at the Glen and is funded by a grant from the NSW Government's Public Spaces Legacy Program.

-The sculpture project consists of two parts:

-- 1. Six sculptures for the completion of the Constellations of the South project - 2.
-Art Trail sculptures along the path network of The Glen.
-The Constellations of the South The Constellations of the South is an art project initiated by local artists Carl Merten and Joan Relke, the Uralla Arts Council, and the Phoenix Foundry.
+The Constellations of the South is an art project initiated by local artists Carl Merten and Joan Relke, the Uralla Arts Council, and the Phoenix Foundry.
 The project consists of eight sculptures, of which two have already been completed.

 The key objective for the Constellations of the South is to create a "unique and inspired blending of astronomy, sculpture and history both as a community asset and attraction to visitors, to be enjoyed for generations."
-(Carl Merten, 2021) Uralla Shire Council invites public artists from across Australia to submit a Proposal for the Constellations of the South sculpture project (the Project) in Uralla, in accordance with the Brief outlined in this document.
-The sculptures are to be an aesthetic, well-made work that represents one of the southern circumpolar constellations visible in Uralla's night sky.
+(Carl Merten, 2021)

+Uralla Shire Council invites public artists from across Australia to submit a Proposal for the Constellations of the South sculpture project (the Project) in Uralla, in accordance with the Brief outlined in this document.
+The sculptures are to be an aesthetic, well made work that represents one of the circumpolar constellations visible in Uralla's night sky.
 The sculptures are to maintain the integrity of the finished installation and are required to be suitable for an outdoor public environment.

-Concepts may wish to reflect a contemporary Aboriginal perspective on astronomy.
-A budget of up to \$40,000 AUD is available for each of the six sculptures including design, fabrication and installation.
-Art trail sculptures - installed along the path network of The Glen Throughout the Glen, along the path networks, it is proposed to develop several sculptures that respond to the natural environment of the Glen.
-The brief for these sculptures is open and Uralla Shire Council invites artists to submit proposals for the development of one or more of these sculptures.
-We encourage artists to develop artworks that fit in and respond to the natural environment they will be situated in.
-A budget of up to \$5,000 AUD is available for each of these five sculptures including design, fabrication and installation.
-Evaluation & Selection Artists' submissions will be evaluated by a jury panel consisting of a combination of community members and Uralla Shire Councillors.
+Artists' submissions will be evaluated by a jury panel consisting of a combination of experienced sculptors and Council staff.

 Artists will be selected based on consistency with the objectives of the Constellations of the South, professional experience, and their ability to complete the commission within the available timeframe and budget.

 The Project is being managed by Civille on behalf of Uralla Shire Council.

-2.0 The Glen upgrade overview Uralla Council has been successful in receiving approximately \$2M in funding from the NSW Government's Public Spaces Legacy Program for upgrading Pioneer Park, Rotary Park and The Glen.
+2.0 The Glen upgrade overview

+Uralla Council has been successful in receiving approximately \$2M in funding from the NSW Government's Public Spaces Legacy Program for upgrading Pioneer Park, Rotary Park and The Glen.
 The Glen, one of the three parks, contains the Constellations of the South sculptures by local artists Joan Relke and Carl Merten.

-The Constellations of the South sculpture project consists of eight sculptures with interpretations of the southern circumpolar constellations, and two sculptures have been installed to date.
+The Constellations of the South sculpture project consists of eight sculptures with interpretations of the constellations, and two sculptures have been installed to date.
 A key component of the upgrades to the Glen includes the completion of the remaining six Constellations of the South sculptures.

 The Concept Design Report of the project is attachment to this document and provides more detail on the site context and the proposed upgrades to The Glen.